Voice is going to change the internet

 Who else can you trust?

 We have also extensively tested our Voice app with AOW questions.
-There we got the response: "The answer will be correct, because I trust you."
-When we asked why they trusted us, we got back, 'You are from the government, so I have to trust you.
-If I can't trust you, who else? ' There were also people who said, "I have to grab a notepad now to take notes, because it's too much information."
+There we received the response: "The answer will be correct, because I trust you."
+When we asked why they trusted us, we got back: "You are the government, so I have to trust you.
+If I can't trust you, who else? " There were also people who said, "I have to grab a notebook now to take notes, because it's too much information."
 And then we have given simple answers in our eyes.
-Most people also did not understand that you had to call the Voice app with “Talk to SVB”, how is someone supposed to know that you have to be at the SVB?
+Most people did not understand that you had to call the Voice app with "Talk to SVB", how should anyone know that you should be at the SVB?

 Voice: everything has to be different